-Cooking for one or two can be more challenging that most people think.
-Most recipes and packaged grocery store items are geared toward families of four.
+Cooking for one or two can be more challenging than most people think.
+Most recipes and packaged items are geared toward families of four.
 Sure, frozen meals and takeout are simple solutions, but they will quickly affect your health and wallet.
 Trying to cook healthy food can also be challenging.
 From having a busy lifestyle to wanting a more varied menu, it can be tough to keep things fresh and avoid falling back into bad eating habits.

-- Freshen up leftovers: Instead of warming up last night’s meal, consider how you could freshen it up by adding some extra ingredients or make your leftovers into a new meal.
-For example, use leftover rice to make a stir fry or rice dish.
+- Freshen up leftovers: Instead of warming up last night’s meal, consider how you could freshen it up by adding some extra ingredients or transform your leftovers into a new meal.
+For example, use leftover rice to make a stir-fry or rice dish.
 Use leftover veggies for tacos, sandwiches or wraps, or even in pasta.
 There are countless ways you can freshen up leftovers.
 Just use your imagination.

 These cooking strategies will help you save time, money and the hassle of figuring out what to eat.
 Cooking for one or two can be simple with the right approach and some planning.
-Bon appetit!
+Bon appétit!